Spatially Constrained GAN for Face and Fashion Synthesis: Experiment

 \section{Experiment}

-In this section, we verify the effectiveness of SCGAN on two datasets with both semantic segmentation and attribute label.
-We show both visual and quantitative results compared with four representative methods, present the spatial interpolation ability of our model in terms of face synthesis, explore configurations of the generator network to solve a foreground-background mismatch problem, and showcase the model stability and convergence via an ablation study.
+In this section, we verify the effectiveness of SCGAN on a face dataset and a fashion dataset with both semantic segmentation and attribute label.
+We show both visual and quantitative results compared with four representative methods, present the spatial interpolation ability of our model in terms of face synthesis.